 Purpura and petechiae can both appear in rash-like clusters.
 An unexplained rash may require treatment, and any child with an unexplained rash and a fever should receive urgent medical attention.

-Purpura form when tiny blood vessels called capillaries burst and leak, causing blood to pool beneath the skin.
+Purpura forms when tiny blood vessels called capillaries burst and leak, causing blood to pool beneath the skin.
 They are also known as blood spots or skin hemorrhages.
 Though they are usually flat, they can be slightly raised.

 A purpura cluster is not generally irritating or itchy.
-The spots are also non-blanching, meaning that they do not fade or change color under pressure.
+The spots are also non-blanching, meaning they do not fade or change color under pressure.

 Generally, petechiae are smaller versions of purpura, and they, too, are sometimes called blood spots.
 They form when capillaries break and leak blood that pools beneath the skin.